View All 1849 Seated Liberty Dime

 Description

 The 1849 Proof Seated Liberty Dime is a proof dime struck at the Philadelphia Mint, part of the Seated Liberty Dimes 1837-1891 series.
-With a mintage of only 8, this is an extremely rare issue.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an agricultural wreath enclosing the denomination (through 1859) or a wreath enclosing ONE DIME with the inscription UNITED STATES OF AMERICA (1860-1891).
-Designed by Robert Ball Hughes/Christian Gobrecht.
+With a mintage of 8, this is an extremely rare issue — the lowest mintage among 3 mint variants, representing only less than 1% of total production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an agricultural wreath enclosing the denomination (through 1859) or a wreath enclosing ONE DIME with the inscription UNITED STATES OF AMERICA (1860-1891).
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $69,000 PR66 06-17-2022 Stack's Bowers.
 Struck in 90% silver, 10% copper, weighing 2.67 grams, 17.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4736.
-The Seated Liberty Dime ran for over half a century, making it one of the longest-lived U.S. Popular with variety collectors.
-The 1873-CC "No Arrows" is a major rarity (only one known).
-The 1894-S with a mintage of 24 is one of the most famous U.S. coins.

 External References